avarga/tkpath/doc/README.txt

     set image [$token copy [image create photo]]
     See Tk_PhotoPutBlock for how it affects the existing image.

-    The boolean variable ::tkpath::premultiplyalpha controls how the copy action handles surfaces with the alpha component premultiplied.
+    The boolean variable tkp::premultiplyalpha controls how the copy action handles surfaces with the alpha component premultiplied.
 If 1 the copy process correctly handles any format with premultiplied alpha.
 This gets the highest quality for antialiasing and correct results for partial